PoopieJoe/PowerToAll/README.md

 Every machine uses one particular kind of energy.

 #### Heating element:
-Because of the changes to furnaces, heat for furnaces and other operations has to come from somewhere.
 The heating element accepts electricity to generate heat for adjacent blocks.
 It can be heated by other Heating elements.

 #### Heat conductor:
 Pipe which conducts heat with less loss over distance.
 Heats adjacent blocks.

 #### Firepit:
-Because of the changes to furnaces, heat for furnaces and other operations has to come from somewhere.
 The firepit accepts fuel to generate heat for adjacent blocks.

 #### Solar mirror:
-Because of the changes to furnaces, heat for furnaces and other operations has to come from somewhere.
 Solar mirrors provide heat to the block they point toward, given that they have a clear view to the sky, and it is daytime.
 One mirror does not provide much heat.

 #### Boiler:
 A multiblock structure.
 Basically a large tank that, when heated far enough, will expel steam through the top.